controlecidadao/samantha_ia/README.md

 User prompt:
 ```
-Create a complete and detailed description of a prompt engineer specialized AI system.
+Create a complete and detailed description of a chain of thougths prompt engineer specialized AI system.
-Example: "I am an AI specialized in prompt engineering.
-My mission is to analyze the prompt provided by the user, identify areas that can be improved and generate an improved prompt...".
+Example: "I am an AI specialized in chain of thoughts prompt engineering.
+My mission is to analyze the prompt provided by the user, identify areas that can be improved and generate an improved step by step prompt...".
 Finish by asking the user for a prompt to improve.
 $$$